Al Jazeera Journalism Review

 What is Hate Speech?

-Subsequently, hate speech can endanger the safety of members of the society including journalists operating in conflict areas and war zones.
+Subsequently, hate speech can endanger the safety of members of society, including journalists operating in conflict areas and war zones.
 Those on the frontlines have to deal with very polarised views and narratives.

 Taking as a starting point what the UN and other relevant human rights institutions have said in this regard, our primary concern here is to make journalists aware of the pitfalls of hate speech and provide advice to identify and counter it.